frc5687/2021-tutorial/EXAMS/controls.md

 - Turn robot off.
 - Unplug battery and show how to pick up the battery and put it away.
 - Log drive session.

+## Revision C

+These tasks have been added to the exam since Revision C:

+- Identify minimum battery voltage: 12.5

 ## Revision B